adamreiser/red-team-interview/README.md

 details.
 You can leave TF_VAR_candidate_key empty for testing.
 When conducting an interview, this should be the candidate's ssh public key.

-Your AWS account must be subscribed to the [kali ami](https://aws.amazon.com/marketplace/pp/B01M26MMTT).
+Your AWS account must be subscribed to the [kali](https://aws.amazon.com/marketplace/pp/B01M26MMTT) and [redhat](https://aws.amazon.com/marketplace/pp/B07JDGZ7KH) AMIs.

 Build the custom kali AMI: